Chief executives and senior officials Salary Guide UK — 2025

 The median chief executives and senior officials salary in the UK is £89,835 per year (ONS ASHE 2025).
 The mean salary is £141,016, which is higher due to top earners.

-Which region pays chief executives and senior officialss the most?
+Which region pays chief executives and senior officials the most?

 London pays the highest chief executives and senior officials salaries with a median of £119,981.